top of page

 10. Market Your Program With Purpose

 If you want more women in your academy, your marketing needs to reflect that.
+Here are some effective strategies:

-Avoid language that makes BJJ seem too intimidating
+• Avoid language that makes BJJ seem too intimidating.

 If your academy looks and feels welcoming to women, more will walk through the door.

-Final Thoughts:
+Final Thoughts

 Growing a Women’s Program is About More Than Just Classes

-Building a successful women’s BJJ program isn’t just about adding more classes—it’s about shaping a culture that values, respects, and supports women at every level.
+Building a successful women’s BJJ program isn’t just about adding more classes.
+It’s about shaping a culture that values, respects, and supports women at every level.
+By implementing these 10 strategies, your academy can attract, retain, and empower more women in jiu-jitsu.

 Comments